segfaultxavi/catapult-server/docs/README.md

 The scripts shared on this page have been tested on servers with the following minimum requirements.

 * CPU: 2 cores or more
-* Memory: 4GB or more
+* Memory: 4 GB or more
-* HD: 20GB or more
+* HD: 20 GB or more

 Server requirements are network dependent.
 For example, networks with higher throughput will likely have higher requirements.